bodulic/CATS-rf/README.md

 `-q`: Maximum right-tail distribution quantile for histograms, default: 0.98"

 Histograms show relative density per transcriptome assembly and omit right-tail extreme values for visualization purposes.
-X-axis in all histograms is square-root scaled.
+The x-axis in all histograms is square-root scaled.

 ### General options

 `-t`: Number of CPU threads, default: 10

-Several steps of `CATS_rf_compare` are paralellized.
+Several steps of `CATS_rf_compare` are parallelized.
 This mainly includes operations performed by the data.table package.
 Recommended number of threads: 8-12.

 `-D`: Comparison output directory name, default: CATS_rf_comparison